convyares-FCSL/rosrustext/README.md

 # rclrust

-`rclrust` is a small Rust library that provides **ROS 2–compatible lifecycle and action semantics** without depending on `rclrs`.
+`rclrust` is a small Rust library that provides **ROS 2–compatible lifecycle semantics** without depending on `rclrs`.

-The goal is **behavioral parity with ROS 2 lifecycle nodes** (`rcl_lifecycle` + `rclcpp_lifecycle`), while remaining explicit, inspectable, and suitable for safety-critical systems.
+The goal is **observable behavioral parity with ROS 2 lifecycle nodes** (`rcl_lifecycle` / `rclcpp_lifecycle`), while remaining:

+- explicit
+- testable without ROS
+- transport-agnostic at the core
+- suitable for safety-critical systems

+This is **not** a ROS client library.
+It is a lifecycle model that can be *controlled by* ROS.

 ---

 ## Design goals

-- Match ROS 2 lifecycle behavior closely enough to be controlled by:
+- Match ROS 2 lifecycle behavior closely enough to be driven by:
   - Python lifecycle managers
   - C++ lifecycle managers
   - Future Rust tooling
+- Keep lifecycle logic **pure and deterministic**
-- Separate **pure lifecycle logic** from **ROS transport and policy**.
+- Separate **semantics** from **transport and policy**
-- Prefer explicit state machines and enums over framework magic.
+- Prefer explicit state machines and enums over hidden callbacks
-- Avoid macros, implicit globals, or hidden executors.
+- Avoid macros, implicit globals, or background executors
-- Be easy to vendor into another repository and build as-is.
+- Be easy to vendor into another repository and build as-is

 ---

-## Structure
+## Architecture

+The crate is split deliberately along semantic boundaries.

 ### `rclrust_core`
-**ROS-agnostic logic only**
+**ROS-agnostic lifecycle truth**

+Contains:

-- Lifecycle state machine
+- Lifecycle state machine (primary + transition states)
 - Explicit transition semantics
+- Callback result model (Success / Failure / Error)
-- Error classification and payloads
+- Error processing and recovery rules
 - Activation gating primitive

-- Action protocol (future)
+Properties:

+- No ROS messages
-No ROS messages, no async runtime assumptions, no transport.
+- No async runtime assumptions
+- No transport or threading
+- Fully unit-testable in pure Rust

+This crate defines *what lifecycle means*.

+---

 ### `rclrust_wrapper`
-**ROS-facing adapter layer**
+**ROS-facing adaptation layer**

+Contains:

-- LifecycleNode abstraction
+- `LifecycleNode` abstraction
-- Managed publishers and timers
-- Mapping between core semantics and ROS2 services
+- Mapping of ROS lifecycle services to core transitions
-- Built on top of `roslibrust` (rosbridge)

-Transport concerns live here.
+- Activation-gated publishers
+- Activation-gated timers
+- Transport adapters (currently `roslibrust` / rosbridge)

+Properties:

+- All ROS concepts are isolated here
+- Transport is behind feature flags
-Policy decisions live here.
+- Policy decisions (logging, shutdown behaviour) live here

+This crate defines *how lifecycle is exposed to ROS*.

 ---

-## Non-goals
+## Lifecycle compatibility

-- Replacing `rclcpp` or `rclpy`
-- Recreating rcl internals in Rust
-- Async “frameworks” or opinionated executors
+The lifecycle model mirrors ROS 2 concepts:

+- Primary states:
+  - Unconfigured
+  - Inactive
+  - Active
+  - Finalized
+- Transitional states:
+  - Configuring
+  - Activating
+  - Deactivating
+  - CleaningUp
+  - ShuttingDown
+  - ErrorProcessing
+- Transition IDs aligned with ROS lifecycle services
-- Macro-heavy DSLs
+- Busy-state rejection
+- Deterministic shutdown from all primary states

+Compatibility is verified by:
+- Unit tests against all transition paths
+- Live control via `ros2 lifecycle set`
+- Interaction with Python and C++ lifecycle managers (in progress)

 ---

+## What this is **not**

+- ❌ A replacement for `rclcpp` or `rclpy`
+- ❌ A Rust reimplementation of `rcl`
+- ❌ An async framework or executor
+- ❌ A macro-driven DSL

+The intent is **boring correctness**, not convenience magic.

+---

+## Current transport support

+- `roslibrust` via rosbridge (WebSocket)
+- Lifecycle services exposed over rosbridge
+- Publisher and timer gating enforced in Rust

+Additional transports can be added without touching `rclrust_core`.

+---

+## Status

+- Core lifecycle: **implemented and fully tested**
+- Wrapper lifecycle services: **partially complete**
+- Graceful shutdown semantics: **implemented**
+- Actions: **planned**
+- Parameters: **planned**

+See `TODO.md` for a parity-oriented task breakdown.

+---

 ## Context

-This library is developed alongside a real industrial system (OPC UA bridge, safety-critical hydrogen refuelling), and is designed to stay boring, explicit, and debuggable.
+This library is developed alongside a real industrial control system (OPC UA bridge, hydrogen refuelling), where correctness, observability, and controlled failure modes matter more than API sugar.

+If something feels explicit or verbose, it is probably intentional.